 The best credit cards for travel insurance offer valuable travel benefits that protect you when problems happen on your trip.
 Your ideal card should include a generous welcome bonus, strong earning power and attractive benefits that you’ll actually use.

-When you fly, interruptions can derail your entire vacation — but credit card travel protections can cover expenses when your flight is delayed, interrupted or canceled, or even if your checked bag is lost or damaged.
+When you fly, these types of interruptions can derail your entire vacation, making for a frustrating experience.
+But the good news is that there are credit cards that offer travel protections to cover expenses when your flight is delayed, interrupted or canceled.
+They may even cover certain expenses if your checked bag is lost or damaged.
+These perks can be pretty useful if you’re a regular traveler.

-Here’s a look at the best credit cards for travel insurance based on the features that are most important to you, including tips on how to choose the perfect option for your travel and spending style.
+To help you get started, here’s a look at the best credit cards for travel insurance based on the features that are most important to you, as well as tips on how to choose the perfect option for your travel and spending style.

 Chase Sapphire Reserve: Best travel insurance coverage amounts